WisamTa/Contact-book/README.md

 ## Structure

 ![This is an image](assest/images/flowchart.jpg)
-The Structure is what you can see in the flowchart here.
-There is six different task from a menu that get the user to the different functions depending on what the user input.
-Every function has a way to get back to the menu or quit the programme after the task is done.
-In the flowchart every function has a own colour just to make it easy to follow.
+- The Structure is what you can see in the flowchart here.
+There is six different tasks from, a menu that get the user to the different functions depending on what the user input.
+Every function has a way to get back to the menu or to quit the programme after the task is done.
+In the flowchart every function has its own colour just to make it easy to follow.

 # Features